joanbosch/pockless-api/README.md

 ## Documentation

-Swagger documentation is available [here](https://us-central1-pockles.cloudfunctions.net/api/docs).
+Swagger documentation is available on the /api-doc endpoint when executing the emulator.
+Available at the [postman collection](#postman).

+For now there's no public endpoint to access to it.

 ## Create a new endpoint